aspirity-inc/easydev/documentation/src/content/docs/components/accordion/index.md

 title: Accordion
 ---

-The Accordion is used to show and hide sections of related content on a page.
+The Accordion uses to show and hide sections of related content on a page.

 The Accordion component can have the next props: items, variant, duration, openIcon, closeIcon, multiple, value, onChange, unstyledControl.
 [See there](/storybook/?path=/docs/core-accordion--docs) to get more information.